San Fermin: the Running of the Bulls

 Once you see the bulls approaching you need to start running slowly so that you can eventually accelerate when they get closer and also to find a good spot depending on what lies ahead and behind you.
 It is very important that, when you can’t run anymore, you remove yourself to the side quickly and safely so as not to endanger yourself and the rest of the runners.
 Your "running of the bulls" ends when you overtake the bulls.
 When the third “bang” sounds you still won’t know if all the bulls have arrived to the plaza.
 Once the fourth "bang" sounds you will know that the bulls have already been locked in pens.

-If you were unlucky and got thrown by a bull, or just simply fell on the ground, do not get up and cover your head with your hands while following the instructions of the shepherds and guiders.
+If you were unlucky and got knocked over by a bull, or just simply fell on the ground, do not get up and cover your head with your hands while following the instructions of the shepherds and guiders.
 Never touch the bulls!

 You can also “live” the San Fermin Bull Run from the streets, however you can’t see much since spectators must remain behind a second fencing for safety.
 If you prefer a calmer, less expensive option you can watch from the town hall square.
 The price is 6 euros (free for kids) and you will be able to watch the running of the bulls and see them enter the arena from giant screens.